 Ahhhh flowers, who doesn’t love to see a garden bursting with beautiful flowers?
 But be careful, don’t let flower fixation set in again here.
 The next thing to focus on is bloom time, NOT how the flowers look in the garden center.
 Make sure to read the plant tag on every perennial before you decide to buy it.
 The tag will tell you when you can expect the plant to bloom once it’s established in your garden, how large the plant will get (so you don’t have an ugly, overgrown looking garden full of huge plants in a few years), and sometimes they even give you companion suggestions of what other plants look best when combined with this plant.

 Ok, wait.
 Let me show you one more example to really drive this home… take a look at the garden area below.
-Only one flower is blooming, but look at that amazing, bold contrast of the orange lily against the backdrop of dark purple and variegated sedum foliage, and the variegated iris spikes in the middle.
+Only one flower is blooming, but look at that amazing, bold contrast of the orange lily against the backdrop of dark purple perennials and variegated sedum foliage, and the variegated iris spikes in the middle.
 YES!
 That’s what I’m talking about!
 AND, this area will look just as gorgeous in early spring when the irises and peonies are blooming, as it will in the fall once the sedum and lavender flowers steal the show!
 See what I mean?

 So include perennials that bloom at different times throughout the season.
 And mix them together as much as you can.
 I try not to plant more than 2-3 perennials that will be blooming at the same time next to each other in the garden.
 I like to layer in as much color, height and texture as I can so my garden areas are ever-blooming and gorgeous through the entire growing season.
-Ever-blooming color, mixed with all of your colorful foliage, will create eye-popping perennial gardens that will be the envy of all your friends and neighbors.
+Ever-blooming color, mixed with all of your colorful foliage, will create eye-popping perennial flower beds that will be the envy of all your friends and neighbors.

 Four Season Perennial Gardens?